“Never confuse movement with action”

 Michael Hageloh spent 22 years with Apple, starting as a systems engineer before becoming a rainmaker, surviving the company’s near-bankruptcy, seeing the return of Steve Jobs, and selling products like the iPod to a skeptical world.
 While selling for Apple, he personally generated nearly $1 billion in revenue.

 After leaving the company in 2010, Michael led academic sales at Adobe, where he facilitated (along with French banking and financial services firm Société Générale) a unique single licensing transaction valued at $11.7 million.
-Since then, he has taken on a consultative role with several startups in need of sales strategy development, coaching, and sales execution, including modular electronics company littleBits.
+Since then, he has taken on a consultative role with several startups in need of strategy development, coaching, and execution, including modular electronics company littleBits.